piuppi/Proof-of-Concepts/Engineering/README.md

 - Go to **[CVE-2021-30056](XSS-KnowageSuite.md)**

-#### CVE-2021-30057 : Stored HTML Injection vulnerability found in Knowage Suite version 7.1.
+#### CVE-2021-30057 : A stored HTML injection vulnerability exists in Knowage Suite version 7.1.
 An attacker can inject arbitrary HTML in "/restful-services/2.0/analyticalDrivers" via the 'LABEL' and 'NAME' parameters.

 - Go to **[CVE-2021-30057](HTLM-Injection-KnowageSuite.md)**